agarg-usa/agarg-usa/README.md

-# Hi there, I'm Aryan!👋
+# Hi there, I'm Aryan👋

+I am currently a student at Vanderbilt University student Computer Science, Mathematics, and Business

 ## 🔭 I’m currently working on